leonardobazzobonato/Let-me-ask/README.md

-Project developed in React.js with Rockeatseat
+Project developed in React.js and Firebase with Rockeatseat